embar-/eeglab_darbeliai/README.md

 eeglab_darbeliai
 ================

+EEGLAB plugin Darbeliai was created with intention to facilitate batch processing of selected EEG data files in graphical user interface (GUI).
+Darbeliai uses EEG data files in various formats (\*.set, \*.edf, \*.cnt and others) as input directly, and outputs processed data directly to files in EEGLAB data format (\*.set), so this in contrast to EEGLAB itseft where user must work with EEG datasets.
+So (in most cases) you no longer need to care about EEG data importing from raw EEG files into EEGLAB dataset and writing processed data back to file.

+In Lithuanian – the most archaic live Indoeuropean language – darbeliai means the little works.
-EEGLAB plugin to do variuos tasks in GUI or command line:
+This EEGLAB plugin allows you to acomplish these jobs:
-* rename datasets;
+* rename EEG data files according dataset atributes (like subject, group, experiment condition or session), also extract these atributes from filenames and edit them manually (only EEGLAB *.set files supported);
-* execute sequence of EEG processing jobs;
+* execute sequence of selected EEG processing tasks; results of each separate task can be saved with different filename suffix and/or into different subfolder.
-* incorporate ECG signal into EEG, or just mark QRS events;
-* epoching - simple and conditional (e.g. by particular stimulus if particular response exist);
+* simple and conditional epoching (e.g. by particular stimulus if particular response exist);
-* ERP analysis;
+* ERP visualization and feature extraction, exporting not only file-by-file, but also averages for subjects, groups, sessions, conditions separately, filtered by event type, channels and for custom time window;
-* EEG spektral power analysis, both absolute and relative power for power bands (delta, theta, alpha, beta) are supported;
+* EEG spectral power analysis for both absolute and relative power in separate customisable power bands, though delta, theta, alpha, beta are predefined;
-* custom command execution for list of datasets.
+* custom command execution for list of data files.

 Other features:
+* filename filtering separately for listing available files and for selecting them;
+* ability to work with multiple subdirectories;
+* Loading files into EEGLAB as datasets after completing job;
+* RAGU integration in menu, ERP data exporting for RAGU;
-* Two languages supported (Lithuanian and English) and it would be easy to add more;
+* two languages supported (Lithuanian and English) and it would be easy to add more;
-* RAGU integration;
-* ECG and/or RRI preview dialog;
-* ability to work with multiple subdirectories.
+* multiplatform: tested in Windows and Linux, with systems of different encodings.

   %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%